techhysahil/Tab-2-accordian/README.md

 # Tab-2-Accordion
 Tab-2-Accordion is a multifunctional and lightweight accordion plugin for creating Responsive Tabs which acts as a tabs in Desktop and Accordion on the mobile devices.
-It comes with different themes, Example below:
+It comes with different themes, You can view demo at http://ui.techhysahil.com/Tab-2-accordian/.

-    Theme Name                  Demo Link
-1. Flat Design
-    Skin 1 (Horizontal):
-    Skin 1 (Vertical):

-    Skin 2 (Horizontal):
-    Skin 2 (Vertical):

 ### Usage
     $(".tab_accord_wrapper").tab2accordion();